lazaret/archeobases/archeobases/branches/1.9.x/build_scripts/README.txt

-This files are used to lauch a bitten-slave with buildout.
+This files are used to lauch a bitten-slave with a virtualenv environment.

-This will install all the required packages for the project, and some more build and testing packages (bitten, cheesecake, nose, pylint) and finaly run builds, lints and tests.
+This will install all the required packages for the project, and some more build and testing packages (bitten, nose, pylint) and finaly run builds, lints and tests.

 Prerequistes :